-Consular Report of Birth Abroad
+Who Needs a Consular Report of Birth Abroad?

-If a child is born while his or her parents are traveling abroad, one of the most important steps they will need to take to help make sure they get back into the United States without delay involves obtaining a Consular Report of Birth Abroad.
-This document can be obtained from the nearest United States embassy or consulate in the location the parents are traveling in.
-It is a necessary first step in making sure that the child in question gets the U.S. citizenship that they are entitled to.
+Suppose a child is born while his or her parents are traveling abroad.
+In that case, obtaining a Consular Report of Birth Abroad is one of the most important steps they will need to take to help ensure they get back into the United States without delay.
+This document can be obtained from the nearest United States embassy or consulate where the parents are traveling.
+It is a necessary first step in ensuring that the child in question gets U.S. citizenship they are entitled to.

-- The United States embassy or consulate through which the Consular Report of Birth Abroad is obtained will only provide one copy of the document at the time of request.
+- The United States embassy or consulate through which the Consular Report of Birth Abroad is obtained will only provide one copy of the document at the time of the request.

-- Understand that as of 2011, embassies and consulates do not actually print these documents locally.
+- Understand that as of 2011, embassies and consulates do not print these documents locally.
 However, your application must be submitted in person to cut down on fraud.

-- Note that a Consular Report of Birth Abroad will only be issued to a United States citizen (in this case, the child who was born on an international trip) who acquired U.S. citizenship at the time of their birth.
-This means that if one or both of the child’s parents were not already U.S. citizens or if the child would otherwise have not received citizenship for any reason, a Consular Report of Birth Abroad would no longer be applicable and would not be issued.
+- Note that a Consular Report of Birth Abroad will only be issued to a United States citizen (in this case, the child born on an international trip) who acquired U.S. citizenship at the time of their birth.
+This means that if one or both of the child’s parents were not U.S. citizens or the child would otherwise have not received citizenship for any reason, a Consular Report of Birth Abroad would no longer be applicable and would not be issued.